k3d-io/k3d/docs/usage/registries.md

       - http://my.company.registry:5000
 ```

-In this example, an image with a name like `my.company.registry:5000/nginx:latest` would be
-_pulled_ from the registry running at `http://my.company.registry:5000`.
+In this example, an image with a name like `my.company.registry:5000/nginx:latest` would be _pulled_ from the registry running at `http://my.company.registry:5000`.

-Note well there is an important limitation: **this configuration file will only work with k3s >= v0.10.0**.
-It will fail silently with previous versions of k3s, but you find in the [section below](#k3s-old) an alternative solution.

 This file can also be used for providing additional information necessary for accessing some registries, like [authentication](#authenticated-registries) and [certificates](#secure-registries).